armijnhemel/binaryanalysis-ng/doc/android-test-notes.md

 ## soju-grk39f-factory-8e283784.zip

 The Nexus S (codename "crespo") was made by Samsung.
 It uses the `android_boot_img` version 0 format and Dex 035 and Odex 036.
+It also has `kcm` files.

 ## walleye-opm1.171019.011-factory-f74dd4fd.zip